PlayForm/Run/README.md

 # [inn] 🍺

-Inn is a shell script to execute commmands in multiple directories.
+Inn is a little Rust utility designed to execute commmands for multiple directories in parallel.

 [inn]: https://crates.io/crates/innkeeper